 So I found a way to store all those hangers that I use for drying delicate clothes, the ironing table, the laundry baskets, and other stuff that I use for cleaning the house.

 I decided to keep the small shower tub (2.7-ft x 2.7-ft) and the faucet, but cover the latter one with a cap.
-I bought a tension shower curtain rod (like this one that you find on Amazon for $10), and a fabric hanging organizer (like this one, that costs $13).
+I bought a tension shower curtain rod and a fabric hanging organizer.
 I also found a white melamine board that I turned into a shelf above the bathroom door.

 I’ve placed the tensions rod above the ceramic tiles so both ends of the rod would be fixed and not slide down on the wall.
 The left side of the rod was meant for the hangers, while hanging the fabric organizer on the right.